-As of June 30, 2017, and to the date of this MD&A, the cash resources of Revival are held with the Royal Bank of Canada.
+As of June 30, 2018, and to the date of this MD&A, the cash resources of Revival are held with the Royal Bank of Canada.

 The Company's use of cash at present occurs, and in the future will occur, principally in two areas, namely, funding of its general and administrative expenditures and funding of its investment activities.

 Those investing activities include the cash components of the cost of acquiring and exploring its tenements.
-For fiscal 2018, the Company's expected operating expenses are estimated to average \$80,000 per month for recurring operating costs.
-The Company has no exploration commitments on its property interests over the next 12 months, but has estimated minimum lease payments of US\$165,000 over the same period.
-Management may reassess its planned expenditures based on the Company's working capital resources, the scope work required to advance exploration on its projects and the overall condition of the financial markets.
+For fiscal 2019, the Company's expected operating expenses are estimated to average \$80,000 per month for recurring operating costs.
+The Company had an exploration commitment of US\$2,000,000 on its Beartrack property interest for the 12 month period ending September 30, 2018 (met as at to June 30, 2018) and has estimated minimum lease payments of US\$165,000 over the same period.
+Management may reassess its planned expenditures based on the Company's working capital resources, the scope of work required to advance exploration on its projects and the overall condition of the financial markets.